 If the employee is getting a parental leave payment over a week when there is a public holiday, the payment amount and number of weeks they get a payment for is not affected by the public holiday.

 When an employee would have worked on a public holiday but does not due to being sick, affected by family violence (if entitled to family violence leave), or suffering a bereavement, the day is treated as a paid unworked public holiday.
 In determining whether the day would have been an otherwise working day for the employee, the employer must have regard to the factors set out in the Holidays Act 2003.

 If the day would have been an otherwise working day:

 - the employee would be paid their relevant daily pay or average daily pay, but would not be entitled to time and a half or an alternative holiday

-- no sick or bereavement leave is deducted from the employee’s entitlement balances
+- no sick or family violence leave is deducted from the employee’s entitlement balances

-Use our Relevant and Average daily pay calculator (external link) to work out entitlements for public holidays, and sickness and bereavement leave.
+Use our relevant and average daily pay calculator to work out entitlements for public holidays, sickness, bereavement and family violence leave.